lucaderi/sgr/2025/Fontanarosa/README.md

 ```
 This regex captures the average RTT value from the output format typically seen on macOS, such as `... = nn.nn/xx.xx/...`

-These regular expressions are used to extract RTT values from the ping output.
-If your system is in a language other than English or Italian, you may need to adjust them accordingly
+These regular expressions are used to extract RTT values from the ping output. <mark>**If your system is in a language other than English or Italian, you may need to adjust them accordingly**</mark>

 ### 4️⃣ ntp_rtt_stats.txt

-The output of the generator.py script is a text file named ntp_rtt_stats.txt, which contains Round-Trip Time (RTT) statistics for the NTP servers.
+The output of the `generator.py` script is a text file named `ntp_rtt_stats.txt`, which contains Round-Trip Time ( *RTT* ) statistics for the NTP servers.
 The file includes data for each country and the corresponding server.
 This file is generated in the current directory where the script is run and is used as a reference for comparison when analyzing RTT anomalies

-Currently, the ntp_rtt_stats.txt file included in the repository contains RTT statistics from Italy to various NTP servers.
-If you're in a different country, it's recommended to re-run the generator.py script from your location to regenerate the file with more accurate local values
+**Currently**, the *ntp_rtt_stats.txt* file included in the repository **contains RTT statistics from Italy to various NTP servers**.
+If you're in a different country, it's recommended to re-run the `generator.py` script from your location to regenerate the file with more accurate local values

 ### 5️⃣ rtt_check.lua

-The rtt_check.lua script integrates with Wireshark and displays a dropdown menu containing the average RTT from your current location to various countries and continents.
-These values are taken from the pre-generated ntp_rtt_stats.txt file.
+The rtt_check.lua script integrates with Wireshark and displays a **dropdown menu** containing the **average RTT** from your current location to various countries and continents.
+These values are taken from the pre-generated `ntp_rtt_stats.txt` file.

 <p align="center"><img src="img/img1.png" /></p>
 <p align="center"><img src="img/img2.png" /></p>

 The script adds a custom field to each packet in Wireshark named RTT Anomaly, which includes the following details:

-- The measured country (based on the IP geolocation)
+- The **measured country** ( *based on the IP geolocation* )
-- The measured RTT
+- The **measured RTT**
-- The expected country (estimated based on RTT analysis)
+- The **expected country** ( *estimated based on RTT analysis* )
-- The expected RTT for the measured country
+- The **expected RTT** for the measured country

-If an anomaly is detected (i.e., the measured RTT significantly differs from the expected value), the script flags the packet with a protocol error, which Wireshark highlights in red.
+If an anomaly is detected ( *i.e., the measured RTT significantly differs from the expected value* ), the script flags the packet with a **protocol error**, which Wireshark highlights in red

 <p align="center"><img src="img/img3.png" /></p>